-6 FPGA DEVELOPMENT
+6 DEVELOPMENT HISTORY

 The project started out with the desire to build a CPU from scratch.
-Examples such as The NAND Game [30] and Ben Eater's Breadboard Computer series [31] served as inspirations and guidance during development.
+Examples such as The NAND Game [28] and Ben Eater's Breadboard Computer series [29] served as inspirations and guidance during development.

-At first, a design similar to Ben Eater's, consisting solely of discrete integrated circuits, was considered, but soon discarded in favor of an FPGA-based design.
+At first, a design similar to Ben Eater's consisting solely of discrete integrated circuits was considered, but soon discarded in favor of an FPGA-based design.
 Designing the logic alone was a difficult task, implementing it in discrete hardware would have pushed the project far over the allotted maximum development time.

 RISC-V was chosen as the instruction set architecture for the processor.
-Its modular design with a very small base instruction set makes it easy to implement a basic processor that is still fully compatible with existing software and toolchains.
+Its modular design with a very small base instruction set make it easy to implement a basic processor that is still fully compatible with existing software and toolchains.

-As a starting point, a Terasic DE0 development board22 containing an Altera Cyclone III23 FPGA was borrowed from the school's inventory.
+As a starting point, a Terasic DE0 development board^V containing an Altera Cyclone III^W FPGA was borrowed from the school's inventory.
 It was used to implement a first version of the core.

 The only method of synthesis for Altera devices is to use the proprietary Quartus IDE.
 However, the last version of Quartus to support the Cyclone III series of FPGAs (version 13.1) had already been out of date for several years at the start of the project.
-Because of this and the increasing resource demand of the developing core, an Arty A7-35T development board24 with a Xilinx Artix-725 FPGA was ordered from Digilent.
+Because of this and the increasing resource demand of the developing core, an Arty A7-35T development board^X with a Xilinx Artix-7^Y FPGA was ordered from Digilent.

-A comparison between the two FPGAs themselves can be seen in Table 7, a comparison between the peripherals on the development boards in Table 8.
+A comparison between the two FPGAs themselves can be seen in Table 6, a comparison between the peripherals on the development boards in Table 7.